CrystalSoe/CrystalSoe.github.io/_posts/6067792V-Applied-Data-Science-Project.md

 - In overall model comparison, will choose Decision Tree model.
 It gives reasonable precision, recall, and F1-scores across the majority of classes, making it a more robust choice compared to the Random Forest and Linear Regression models.

-## Recommendation and Analysis
+## Analysis Outcome

 - Visualize common words in Product_name with rating 3

 ![image](https://github.com/user-attachments/assets/d39b0374-5809-41ad-9638-3cc2b6410cae)

-- Top 5 rating 3 products with short reviews
+Top 5 rating 3 products with short reviews

 ![image](https://github.com/user-attachments/assets/9646373f-bdf4-4746-a724-aceace4166b7)